 Alright, the next small business idea is to create a niche affiliate website.
 If you’re new to affiliate marketing, it’s where you promote another company’s products or services in exchange for a commission when you refer a sale.

 Now, the great thing about this business model is that it’s about the lowest risk, lowest cost online business idea you can start today.
 On top of that, the growth potential on niche affiliate sites is quite high.

 Now, none of these business ideas will likely be the next trillion-dollar business.
-But they all have potential to replace average and even above average salaries.
+But they all have the potential to replace average and even above-average salaries.

 And I know this because I’ve actually built businesses from four of these five small business ideas, and a friend of mine actually became a drone videographer.
 And everything I’ve shared with you today is more or less the way we got started.